maivincent/arribachocolat/_i18n/en/marques.md

-EN ANGLAIS

 ## The big names

 If you ask an Ecuadorian to name a brand of chocolate from their country, you will receive one of two answers: Pacari, or Republica del Cacao.
 These two companies are the driving force behind Ecuador's effort to take its place among the leading fine chocolate producing countries.
-Stores in airports and shopping malls, cafes and restaurants, by-products, sales in supermarkets and pharmacies, and international exports: these two companies are the pioneers, the most famous and the proof of this chocolate's success.
+Stores in airports and shopping malls, cafes and restaurants, by-products, sales in supermarkets and pharmacies, and international exports: these two companies are the pioneers, the most famous and the proof of this chocolate's potential.

 ### Pacari

-[Pacari](www.pacari.com), is a family owned and operated company founded in 2002 that produces organic and fair trade chocolate.
+[Pacari (www.pacari.com) is a family owned and operated company founded in 2002 that produces organic and fair trade chocolate.
 They were among the first to bet on arriba cocoa for high volume production.
 Pacari bars have since won (and are still winning) many international awards.

 The term "Pacari", in Quechua, means "nature" and "awakening", and its logo represents a hieroglyph of man-tree, more than 5000 years old, belonging to the Valdivian culture of the Ecuadorian coast.

-Pacari also relies on sustainable agriculture and the support of the farming families that produce arriba cocoa.
+Pacari also relies on sustainable agriculture and the support of the farming families who produce arriba cocoa.
+In particular, according to [this interview](https://cocoarunners.com/maker/pacari/), they only deal with small producers, whom they encourage to follow the permaculture path and grow other crops alongside cocoa.

+Pacari chocolate is sold in over 60 countries around the world, including Canada since 2020: in Montreal, it can be found at Rachel Berri, and in Ontario at Metro.

 ### Republica del Cacao

+[Republica del Cacao](https://republicadelcacao.com) was founded in 2007 by two Ecuadorian brothers who learned in Paris that the best cocoa according to a renowned chocolatier comes from the Guayaquil region.
+Determined to take advantage of the potential of Ecuadorian cocoa in a local and sustainable way, they first offer bars for the consumer and then in 2014 fine cocoa for companies.
+They then diversified their sources, going to Peru, the Dominican Republic and Colombia for new flavors of aroma fino cacao.

+As far as I know, Republica del Cacao's bars are mostly based on nacional arriba cocoa, but sometimes Sacha as well.
+They may go for other species - it will always be fino d'aroma.

 ## The established brands

+In the steps of Pacari and Republica del Cacao, several companies have established themselves in Ecuadorian chocolate.
+Although their products are not sold in every grocery store, they can be found from time to time in large stores in Quito.

 ### Hoja Verde

+[Hoja Verde](https://www.facebook.com/hojaverdechocolate/) is the chocolate branch of a family company that also produces [roses](https://www.hojaverde.com.ec/?lang=en).
+It is also associated with the [Velez coffee](https://www.hvg.com.ec/) company.
+Their products can be found everywhere in Quito, among others at the Velez Café in La Floresta.

 ### Minka Gourmet Chocolate

+[Minka Chocolate](https://minkachocolate.com/) is sold in Ecuador, but also in the United States and France.
+Minka means "teamwork" in Quechua, the Inca language.
+The cocoa comes from plantations in the province of Guayas, near the Naranjal River.

 ### Kamm

+[Kamm](https://www.kammhere.com/) is a rather unusual brand.
+Chocolate is sold as a health and wellness product, especially accompanied by crystals of "superfoods" like ginger and lemon (to relax), mango (for energy), caramel (for smiling) and hemp (for... health).
+And also, but only sold in the USA, CBD (to relax and be happy, of course).
+In any case, their superfood staple is fine Ecuadorian flavored cocoa, so it's worth a try!

 ### Valdivian

+[Valdivian](https://www.facebook.com/ValdivianChocolate) owes its name to one of the oldest civilizations in Ecuador, which lived on the west coast, near Guayaquil.
+They use organic arriba cocoa from several regions, and distribute their bars in all SuperMaxi stores.

 ### La Leyenda del Chocolate
+[La Leyenda del Chocolate](http://chocoleyenda.com/) is yet to be discovered - I haven't bought a bar from this brand yet!

 ## From Mindo